A Travel Price Comparison for Families, Couples, and Backpackers Seville vs. Marrakech for Attractions, Old Town, Couples, and Backpackers

 Because Marrakech is a large city, there are a variety of ways to spend your time.
 The length of your trip often depends on your style of travel.
 Visiting the old town is also a must.
 One reason most visitors come is for the shopping.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

-Travelers enjoy the shopping and museums when visiting the historic city of Seville.
+Travelers enjoy the shopping and museums when visiting the beautiful city of Seville.
 The length of your ideal trip is an individual decision.
 Exploring the old town is a popular activity.
 Most people head to the area for the museums.
 Five days is plenty of time to see everything, even with extra days to spare.

 Marrakech is a great place to explore.
 It is common to spend five days here.
 The old town is one of the main draws for visitors.
 Five days is a great amount of time to relax and see the many things that Marrakech has to offer.
 Anyone can find something fun to do here.